eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/xtypesExtensions.rst

 TypeConsistencyEnforcementQosPolicy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This XTypes QoS Policy extension defines the rules for determining whether the data type used to send the data by the DataWriter is consistent with the one used in the DataReader.
+This XTypes QoS Policy extension defines the rules for determining whether the data type used in the DataWriter is consistent with the one used in the DataReader.

 List of QoS Policy data members: